-Vittorio Gallo, Ph.D., is Chief Research Officer at Children’s National Health System.
+Vittorio Gallo, Ph.D., is Chief Research Officer at Children’s National Hospital.
 As an internationally renowned neuroscientist, Dr. Gallo has served as Director of the Children’s National Center for Neuroscience Research for the past decade.
 He is the Wolf-Pack Chair in Neuroscience within Children’s Research Institute (CRI).

 In his role, Dr. Gallo oversees the development and implementation of the CRI strategic plan, including building out the nearly 12-acre property once occupied by Walter Reed National Military Medical Center to serve as a regional innovation hub.
 Additionally, Dr. Gallo will focus on establishing and enhancing collaborations between research and clinical programs.
 These cross-collaborative projects are imperative as Children's National continues to define new mechanisms that underlie pediatric diseases.